SAP-archive/cloud-xsa-hybrid-deployment-tutorial/exercise2/README.md

 <br><hr><br>

 ## Step 3 - Testing the OData service
+1. Open the file `cpl166js/package.json` and update the version dependency for @sap/xsjs to version "1.14.1".
+Then save the file.
 1. Right-click on the module `cpl166js` and choose  "Run" -> "Run as Node.js Application"  in the context menu.
 The command automatically builds the application, too.
 You can view the build/run progress in the run console at the bottom of the SAP Web IDE screen.<img src="img/CPL166_ex2_010.png" alt="exercise2" width="80%">
 1. When the application has started successfully, you will see a link on top of the run console to navigate to it in the browser.
 1. Since we did not change the code in application start-up file `index.xsjs`, the Web browser still displays the text "Hello World".
 However, you can use a modified URL to test the OData service.